Non-Robustness of the Cluster-Robust Inference: with a Proposal of a New Robust Method: Example: Problem with the 51 States as Custers

 A natural question now is whether the distribution of cluster sizes $N_g$ has a heavy tail with tail index $\beta < 2$.
 An answer will of course depend on data and the context of empirical research.
 Let us focus on one of the most common situations of empirical economic analyses with clustering.
 Specifically, suppose that a researcher clusters a sample of individuals in the U.S. Panel Study of Income Dynamics (PSID) by the 51 states.
 We extract the sample of all the male individuals from the most recent wave of 2019.
 This sample consists of $4808$ observations across $G=51$ states.

 In this data set, the five largest clusters have their sizes of $N_{4} = 629$ (California), $N_{42} = 430$ (Texas), $N_{32} = 366$ (North Carolina), $N_{21} = 310$ (Michigan), and $N_{39} = 304$ (South Carolina).
 Figure \ref{fig:psid_loglog} plots the logarithm of the rank of $N_g$ (in descending order) against the logarithm of $N_g$ for all the 51 clusters.
 The gray line indicates the fitted line using the largest 25 observations, i.e., 50\% of the 51 states.
 Note that these largest 25 states follow the line of slope $-1.76$, while the remaining 26 states follow another line of a less steep slope.
 This shape of the log-log plot implies that the distribution of the cluster sizes $N_g$ is approximately asymmetric double Pareto.
 The slope of $-1.76$ can be interpreted as the negative value of the Pareto exponent $\beta$ in the right tail of the distribution $H$ of $N_g$.
+Hence, the first part of Theorem \ref{prop:tail} implies that the conventional assumption $\sup_g N_g^2/N \rightarrow 0$ is likely to fail.

 From this graphical analysis, it seems quite possible that $\beta < 2$.
 We now resort to a more formal and widely practiced test to reinforce this heuristic observation.
 Figure \ref{fig:psid_hill} displays the so-called Hill plot \citep[e.g.,][]{DrReDe2000}, consisting of 95\% confidence intervals for the Parteto exponent $\beta$ of the distribution of $N_g$ using the largest $k$ order statistics for $k \in \{2,\cdots,25\}$.
 Observe that we cannot rule out the possibility of $\beta < 2$ for any $k$.